 Glandular are abnormal cervical cells that grow at the opening of the cervix or within the uterus, and they secrete mucus.
 It is not yet clear if atypical glandular cells are cancerous or not, even though they are slightly abnormal.
 Further tests have to be done for the doctor to know the significance and the source of these abnormal cells.
 Therefore, the doctor may request further tests.

 If the Pap smear test results indicate the presence of abnormal cells, then the doctor will request the patient to undergo a procedure called colposcopy.
 A special instrument known as a colposcope will be used in this procedure.
-The work of this instrument is to help the doctor make a close observation of the vulva, cervix, and vagina.
+The work of this instrument is to help the doctor closely observe the vulva, cervix, and vagina.
 There are certain instances where the doctor will ask the patient to take a biopsy test.
 This test takes a small sample from the affected area that suffers abnormality.
 The sample is then taken to the lab for further tests to confirm the diagnosis.

 It will cost you about $20 to $50 to take a Pap smear test.
 However, if you take any preparatory medical procedures, the cost will slightly go up.
 Any other test you may need to take will make the cost go up to $600.
 The expenses may be sorted out with your medical insurance coverage if you have one.
 It may cover half of the cost with a comprehensive payment plan.

 The care services offered at an urgent care clinic are preferred over an emergency room due to the many benefits.
 Among the reasons is that an urgent care will always look after your care bearing in mind the sensitivity of time.
 This means that the response is quite fast.
 Emergency rooms are designed to handle medical and health care issues that are life-threatening.
 Their downside is that you will be forced to wait for hours to receive care.
-Pap smear clinic near me is highly sought after because of their convenience.
+North Hills Urgent Care Clinic is highly sought after because of its convenience.
 The next time you want to access the best and high-quality care and your primary care doctor is not close by, just go to your nearest urgent family clinic.

 You won't feel any pain when the doctor performs the Pap smear test.
 However, there will be some discomfort since the procedure is quite complex to perform.
 You will feel some discomfort during and after, but it will subside after a few hours.